Create Discussion forums

 - You can have more than one forum listed in the discussions:

 - Under each Forum you can create one or more Topics related to that general discussion area.
 The columns about threads, posts and last posts allow you to track, at a glance, what has been posted.
+For more information on creating a Topic see the section Creating a new topic.

 - To set up a new forum, click on New and then on New Forum.
 Fill in a title and (optionally) provide a description, there are also various other options below that.
-You can use the same menu to set up a new topic.

 Student access to the forum can be changed by going to the Restrictions tab.
 The general start and end dates indicate the times between which students can post in the forum.
 There are multiple options to determine what happens with the forum before the start and after the end date: